The Three Pillars of Biophilic Design

 This blog article serves as a bite-sized look at one of the aspects of Biophilia…. the different types of Biophilic Models that exist.

-1. Nature in The Space
+1. Nature In Space

-This refers to adding natural elements into the built environment.
-This is perhaps the easiest and cheapest way to introduce Biophilia to the workplace or living space and gives people instant access to all the feelgood associations of biophilia.
-Think potted plants and animals – for example fish tanks, office dogs and pets.
-Views to nature from the inside of the building, natural light, and direct access to nature like courtyards, gardens and roof terraces planted with greenery, also fall into this category.
+However, it doesn’t stop there: links to the natural world can also include the presence of animals.
+For example fish tanks, office dogs and pets.
+Equally, views to nature from the inside of the building, natural light, and direct access to nature like courtyards, gardens and roof terraces planted with greenery, also fall into this category.
 These direct connections to nature have the strongest impact on us as humans.

 2. Natural Analogues